 These are the meanings that jisho presented to us, even using the google translator.
 Don't forget to check the furigana pronunciation in words with kanji to learn how to pronounce or write in Romaji.
 Now let's do as I do when writing articles or breaking up music, I put the sentence in romanization:

-- Pray no imouto ga konnani kawaii wakeganai
+- Ore no imouto ga konnani kawaii wakeganai

 First we have the particle in (の) that indicates possession.
 So we're basically talking about my sister.
 If we look for konna (ni) without the particle ni (に) you will find the expression "like this".
 Followed by the word cute and adorable and ending as there is no way or impossible.